 I made up games, designing boards, cards and boxes for them.
 Over the years, I sewed numerous little outfits for soft toys; I knitted too, though I was very bad at it and usually gave up halfway through a project!
 I loved to cut out little cardboard figures and make them mix-and-match cardboard clothes.

-My sister and I once made a model house out of a cardboard box.
+My brother and I once made a model house out of a cardboard box.
 We made furniture out of card too, and curtains and duvet covers out of old clothes.
 There were tiny saucepans, photo frames and cushions.
 The bathroom had a tin foil mirror.
 The upstairs was in a tray which could be removed to allow access to the downstairs.
 When our grandpa saw it, he was amazed by the detail.

-My sister had an enormous collection of toy ducks, and we pretended we were a massive family.
+My brother had an enormous collection of toy ducks, and we pretended we were a massive family.
 We’d take the ducks on days out, play houses and give them all baths in the garden.
 I also remember playing numerous imaginary games with friends – we made schools for soft toys, played at being witches, and pretended we were camping.
 When it snowed, my best friend’s orchard became Narnia.

 I sometimes made up little melodies on the piano, and in my early to mid teens I wrote songs with my guitar.
 At that age, I was leaving behind the imaginary games, but the stories I wrote were becoming longer and more elaborate.
 I decided I wanted to be an author, and wrote several novellas.
 I continued to draw and paint too.